Thursday, July 4, 2024

 I spent more time in the exhibits and got more books.
 (And pens.
 And post-it pads.
 And little notebooks.
 And bookmarks.)

 There's a USPS substation set up in the exhibits to ship stuff, but I was not there at the right time.
 Instead I spent a small fortune for the convenience of FedEx.
-Four boxes are going to arrive next Monday.
+Three boxes are going to arrive next Monday.
 Some people just get another suitcase.
 Someone else suggested getting an Uber and going to a regular post office.

 Dinner on Sunday: we five (Shelley (my roommate), Nancy, Lisa, Ann Marie, and me) took the ferry across the bay to Coronado.
 We had dinner at a waterside restaurant.